bitofsquid/2023outlook_sentiment/README.md

 Using text analysis to understand positive/negative sentiment in 2023 investment outlooks by major banks

 ## Introduction
-Each year, major investment banks and other market progosticators publish in-depth analyses of their views for the upcoming year.
+Each year, major investment banks and other market prognosticators publish in-depth analyses of their views for the upcoming year.
 Often they share how they think the markets they cover will perform.
 While accountability for these predictions is rarely emphasized, I thought analyzing their content in aggregate could be a helpful exercise.

 ### Methodology
 To conduct this analysis, I used R and specifically the Tidyverse, Tidytext, PDFtools, and Lexicon packages.